jkobti/yetAnotherBoilerplate/Docs/03-components-overview.md

 | Realtime           | WebSocket/STOMP client                       | ⚙️ Optional | Connects to backend Channels endpoints.                 | `Docs/frontend.md` |
 | Storage            | Direct object storage access                 | ⚙️ Optional | Uses pre-signed URLs for uploads/downloads.             | `Docs/frontend.md` |

-## Quick Legend

-- ✅ Default: included out-of-the-box when the boilerplate is instantiated.
-- ⚙️ Optional: available patterns that can be toggled on via Helm values, environment variables, or feature flags.

-Keep this sheet in sync when new components are introduced or when defaults change.
-Update the linked documents with deeper guidance as part of the same change.

 ## Admin Portal (Webapp)